 If you’re looking for some inspiration, guys like footballing icon David Beckham and actor Michael Fassbender always pull off two-pieces like pros.

 Do you go for classic black, blue or grey, or switch things up with a daring colour scheme?
 Let’s explore your options.

 A formal shirt is a safe bet.
 Just like your normal shirt, but smarter; it’ll look great paired with your prom suit or blazer.
-The sky blue shirt above left comes in finest quality textured cotton while its extra slim fit and double cuffs will add a refined edge to your look.
+A smooth white shirt in finest cotton and a sharp fit will add a refined edge to your look.

 You’re probably going to want a tie or bow tie, but you can also accessorise your prom suit with things like a pocket square or cufflinks.

 A tux needs a bow tie.
 For colour, you can’t go wrong with classic black.
 This pre-tied version is easily slipped on and off.
 Not feeling black?
 Get a pop of colour with this bold red bow tie instead.

 For two- and three-piece prom suits, pick out a regular tie in a colour that complements your suit or date’s outfit.
 This navy spot tie from Moss London has a premium feel to it.
 Keep it in place with this slick gunmetal tie bar.